 Before you can narrow down your search for your best bed, it’s important to have an understanding of different mattress types and what they bring to the table.

-Memory foam is one of the most popular mattress types, especially amongst bed in a box brands.
+Memory foam is one of the most popular mattress types, especially amongst mattress in a box brands.
 If you suffer from chronic pains, memory foam is for you.
 Memory foam is regarded as the best material for pain relief because of it’s ability to contour to your body and relieve pressure.
 These beds feel more cradling and cushioning and help alleviate stress on your spine.
 Plus, memory foam beds are great at isolating motion.
 If you share the bed with a restless sleeper, it can be the solution to undisturbed sleep.

 Another popular mattress type, latex, offers a variety of sleep-promoting benefits.
 Latex is a more breathable foam, so it helps prevent heat from being trapped in the mattress.
 Unlike memory foam that’s more cradling, latex is more bouncy and responsive.
 Though it cushions you and feels comfortable, it doesn’t allow you to sink in the mattress as much and instead holds you more on top of the bed.
 All-natural latex is hypoallergenic and free from chemicals, so it’s great for children and eco-friendly shoppers, too.